 Long Hai

-Ho Tram beach, Ho Coc beach, or Binh Chau hot spring are all famous tourist destinations of Long Hai Commune, about 12km from Vung Tau ward, is also an ideal choice for traveling and relaxing next to Vung Tau.
+Ho Tram Beach, Ho Coc Beach, and Binh Chau Hot Spring are all famous tourist destinations in Long Hai Commune, about 12km from Vung Tau Ward, and are ideal choices for travelers seeking to relax near Vung Tau.

-As mentioned above, this place has many famous landmarks, the most typical being Long Hai beach with its long stretch of fine golden sand.
-Thanks to the moderate slope of the sandy beach, tourism services are relatively developed and the number of tourists is not too large.
+As mentioned above, this area has many famous landmarks, the most notable being Long Hai Beach, with its long stretch of fine golden sand.
+Thanks to the moderate slope of the sandy beach, tourism services are relatively developed, and the number of tourists is not too large.

-Long Hai seafood is fresh and delicious at affordable prices.
+Long Hai seafood is fresh and delicious, priced affordably.
 Besides Long Hai beach, there are other attractions such as Dinh Co temple, Dinh Co beach, Monkey pagoda, Minh Dam mountain…

 Vung Tau Beaches

 Vung Tau has 42 km of coastline, of which the longest and most beautiful is Back Beach, stretching nearly 10 km, located in the south of the city.
-Back Beach, also known as Thuy Van, is one of the most beautiful beaches in Vietnam with smooth, straight white sand beaches.
+Back Beach, also known as Thuy Van, is one of Vietnam’s most beautiful beaches, featuring smooth, straight white sand.

-Next is Front beach, also known as Tam Duong beach because it is located in the west, where you can watch the sun set over the sea.
+Next is Front Beach, also known as Tam Duong Beach, located in the west, where you can watch the sunset over the sea.

-Vung Tau also has Pineapple beach, where the sea creeps deep into the shore, creating rocky rapids stretching out to the sea, and at the same time forming private, poetic bathing pools.
+Vung Tau also has Pineapple Beach, where the sea creeps deep into the shore, creating rocky rapids that stretch out to the sea and, at the same time, form private, poetic bathing pools.

 Bai Dau is windy with many interesting rapids and rocks.
-The pristine Vong Nguyet beach is located at the foot of Small Mountain, with majestic cliffs on three sides, for those who like to explore and experience…
+The pristine Vong Nguyet Beach is located at the foot of Small Mountain, with majestic cliffs on three sides, ideal for those who like to explore and experience.

 However, the beaches in Vung Tau are often overloaded during holidays and Tet.
-If you go during the peak season, you should carefully preserve your personal belongings and belongings and not go too far from shore.
+If you travel during peak season, you should carefully secure your personal belongings and avoid going too far from shore.
 After having fun in the sea, you can take the time to watch the sunset and rest.

 Entertainment activities

 Ho Chi Minh City tourism aims to have a tourism product for each ward.
-The city has a variety of entertainment activities, entertainment areas, sightseeing, and shopping suitable for many types of visitors.
+The city offers a variety of entertainment options, including entertainment districts, sightseeing, and shopping, suitable for a wide range of visitors.

 Take the river bus

-Experiences on the river are a feature of Ho Chi Minh City tourism.
-Visitors can see the city from a different perspective, through many famous landmarks such as Nha Rong Wharf, Ben Nghe Port, Phu My Bridge, Den Do Cape, and Binh Khanh Ferry Terminal.
+River experiences are a feature of Ho Chi Minh City tourism.
+Visitors can see the city from a different perspective by visiting famous landmarks such as Nha Rong Wharf, Ben Nghe Port, Phu My Bridge, Den Do Cape, and Binh Khanh Ferry Terminal.

 Dinner on a cruise

-This a great way to get away from the crowded streets of the city and a wonderful way to enjoy the romantic view along the riverside.
-Take a leisurely evening dinner cruise down the Saigon River, there will be a sumptuous feast, live jazz performances, fire dance, and stunning night views that the night becomes unforgettable.
+This is a great way to escape the city’s crowded streets and enjoy the romantic river views.
+Take a leisurely evening dinner cruise down the Saigon River, where there will be a sumptuous feast, live jazz performances, fire dance, and stunning night views that make the night unforgettable.

-The cruise departs every evening from Saigon port, taking visitors along the river, admiring the night beauty of Nha Rong Wharf, Ben Nghe Port, Saigon Bridge, Landmark 81 building… Visitors can experience dinner on a cruise, enjoying the beautiful scenery along the river, with ticket prices ranging from 350,000 VND to more than 1 million VND, depending on the type of cruise.
-The meal is Asian – European style buffet or combo.
-The cruise also has art programs, music and dance performances, magic shows.
+The cruise departs every evening from Saigon Port, taking visitors along the river to admire the beauty of Nha Rong Wharf, Ben Nghe Port, Saigon Bridge, and the Landmark 81 building.
+Visitors can enjoy dinner on a cruise, taking in the river’s beautiful scenery, with ticket prices ranging from 350,000 VND to more than 1 million VND, depending on the cruise type.
+The meal is an Asian-European-style buffet or combo.
+The cruise also has art programs, music and dance performances, and magic shows.

 In addition, visitors can book a small cruise, with a capacity of about 20 people, priced from 10 million to 25 million VND/group.